xavax-project/vulture-wallet-extension/README.md

 * Vulture is early, you can see the roadmap at the [vulture website](https://vulturewallet.net).
 * Vulture aims to be multi-chain, with a focus on Aleph Zero.
 Multi-chain currently only works with other substrate-based networks.
-* Vulture aims to support the Ledger hard-ware wallet in the near-future, you will be able to use both non-hardware mnemonic accounts & Ledger accounts simultaneously.
+* Vulture aims to support the Ledger hardware wallet in the near future, you will be able to use both non-hardware mnemonic accounts & Ledger accounts simultaneously.

 ___